SoftwareAG/c8y-docs/content/section/change_log/_index.md

 </svg>'
 ---

-Explore the latest features and improvements in our cloud environments or check out announcements on deprecations or security-relevant changes.
+Explore the latest features and improvements in our cloud deployments or check out announcements on deprecations or security-relevant changes.